therealkeeg1/PythonOTP/README.md

 ```

 ### Examples
-#### All of the decryption exmaples wont work this is because you dont have the same private key as me.
+#### All of the decryption exmaples wont work because you dont have the same private key as me.

 Basic encrypting
 ```